 Storey, J. E., Hart, S. D., Cooke, D. J., & Michie, C. (2016).
 The reliability and validity of the PCL-R in a representative sample of incarcerated male correctional offenders in Canada.
 Law and Human Behavior, 40(2), 136-146.
 DOI: 10.1037/lhb0000174

 Jennifer’s research is applied in nature and centres on interpersonal violence and violence risk assessment, risk management, and risk communication.
 The goal of her research is to identify and implement best practices in society’s responses to violence in order to minimise its impact on the well-being of victims.
 Her main areas of expertise in interpersonal violence are elder abuse, stalking, and intimate partner violence.
 She works extensively with health, criminal justice, social work, and other agencies that respond to interpersonal violence.

-Jennifer’s recent focus on elder abuse has resulted in the development of a violence risk assessment tool for elder abuse called the Elder Abuse Risk Level Index (EARLI).
-She is also working on projects related to elder homicide, risk factors for elder abuse and how to decrease risky decision making among older adults to reduce their vulnerability to financial abuse.
-In the area of stalking, Jennifer is currently examining topics including cyberstalking, victim impact and the assessment of risk.
+Jennifer’s focus on older adult abuse has resulted in the development of a violence risk assessment tool for older adult abuse called the Harm to Older Persons Evaluation (HOPE).
+She is also working on projects related to older adult homicide, risk factors for older adult abuse, and how to decrease risky decision making among older adults to reduce their vulnerability to financial abuse.
+In the area of stalking, Jennifer is currently examining topics including cyberstalking, victim impact, and the assessment of risk.

 Registered Forensic Practitioner Psychologist, Health Professions Council (Registration Number PYL36700)

 |2023||The Mayor’s Office for Policing and Crime (MOPAC) (London).
 Violence Against Woman and Girls Perpetrator Problem Profile and Stalking Problem Profile (perpetrators and victims).
 Co-I, 2023||£46,000|